rajivpant/ragbot/README.md

 ### Interactive mode

-To use rbot in interactive mode, use the `-i` or `--interactive` flag without providing a prompt via command line or input file.
+To use ragbot.ai in interactive mode, use the `-i` or `--interactive` flag without providing a prompt via command line or input file.
 In this mode, you can enter follow-up prompts after each response.

 Example: